mhartman4/magnacarta/README.md

 ## Finishing touches

+Navigate to the directory where you want your local repo to live e.g. `cd /mnt/c/Users/mhartman/Desktop` (you can read up more on how the linux/windows file system works here: https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/).

 `git clone https://github.com/mhartman4/magnacarta magnacarta` (clone this repo into a directory called magnacarta).

+Optional: Make your magnacarta folder the bash terminal's default directory when you start bash e.g.: `echo 'cd /mnt/c/Users/mhartman/Desktop/magnacarta' >> ~/.bashrc`

 `bundle install` to install all relevant gems in our Gemfile.

-Optional: Make your magnacarta folder the bash terminal's default directory when you start bash: `echo 'cd ~/magnacarta' >> ~/.bashrc`
+`rake db:create` to create your magnacarta_development database locally

+`rake db:migrate` to get your database up to date

 To start the server: `rails s` then go to localhost:1215 to see the app running.

-To run the rails console: `rails c`